Restream/reindexer/readme.md

 `reindex:"<name>[[,<type>],<opts>]"`

-- `name` – index name.
+- `name` - index name.
-- `type` – index type:
+- `type` - index type:
-  - `hash` – fast select by EQ and SET match.
+  - `hash` - fast select by EQ and SET match.
 Used by default.
 Allows _slow_ and inefficient sorting by field.
-  - `tree` – fast select by RANGE, GT, and LT matches.
+  - `tree` - fast select by RANGE, GT, and LT matches.
 A bit slower for EQ and SET matches than `hash` index.
 Allows fast sorting results by field.
-  - `text` – full text search index.
-Usage details of full text search is described [here](fulltext.md)
+  - `text` - full-text search index.
+Details of full-text search are described [here](fulltext.md)
-  - `-` – column index.
-Can't perform fast select because it's implemented with full-scan technic.
+  - `-` - column index.
+Can't perform fast select because it's implemented with a full-scan technique.
 Has the smallest memory overhead.
   - `ttl` - TTL index that works only with int64 fields.
 These indexes are quite convenient for representation of date fields (stored as UNIX timestamps) that expire after specified amount of seconds.
   - `rtree` - available only DWITHIN match.
 Acceptable only for `[2]float64` (or `reindexer.Point`) field type.
 For details see [geometry subsection](#geometry).
-- `opts` – additional index options:
+- `opts` - additional index options:
-  - `pk` – field is part of a primary key.
+  - `pk` - field is part of a primary key.
 Struct must have at least 1 field tagged with `pk`
   - `composite` – create composite index.
 The field type must be an empty struct: `struct{}`.
   - `joined` – field is a recipient for join.
 The field type must be `[]*SubitemType`.
   - `dense` - reduce index size.
 For `hash` and `tree` it will save 8-16 bytes per unique key value.
 For `-` it will save 4-16 bytes per each element.
 Useful for indexes with high selectivity, but for `tree` and `hash` indexes with low selectivity can seriously decrease update performance.
 Also `dense` will slow down wide fullscan queries on `-` indexes, due to lack of CPU cache optimization.
 For the `text` index does not reduce index' size, but switches index' rebuild to the single-thread mode.
   - `sparse` - Row (document) contains a value of Sparse index only in case if it's set on purpose - there are no empty (or default) records of this type of indexes in the row (document).
 It allows to save RAM, but it will cost you performance - it works a bit slower than regular indexes.
   - `collate_numeric` - create string index that provides values order in numeric sequence.
 The field type must be a string.
-  - `collate_ascii` - create case-insensitive string index works with ASCII.
+  - `collate_ascii` - create a case-insensitive string index that works with ASCII.
 The field type must be a string.
-  - `collate_utf8` - create case-insensitive string index works with UTF8.
+  - `collate_utf8` - create a case-insensitive string index that works with UTF-8.
 The field type must be a string.
   - `collate_custom=<ORDER>` - create custom order string index.
 The field type must be a string. `<ORDER>` is sequence of letters, which defines sort order.
   - `linear`, `quadratic`, `greene` or `rstar` - specify algorithm for construction of `rtree` index (by default `rstar`).
 For details see [geometry subsection](#geometry).
   - `uuid` - store this value as UUID.
-This is much more effective from the RAM/network consummation standpoint for UUIDs, than strings.
+This is much more effective from the RAM/network consumption standpoint for UUIDs than strings.
 Only `hash` and `-` index types are supported for UUIDs.
 Can be used with any UUID variant, except variant 0

 Fields with regular indexes are not nullable.
 Condition `is NULL` is supported only by `sparse` and `array` indexes.